-The border-block-start property is shorthand for border-block-start-color, border-block-start-style, and border-block-start-width.
+The border-block-start CSS property is shorthand for border-block-start-color, border-block-start-style, and border-block-start-width.

 object.style.borderBlockStart = "value";